simone-contorno/rt-assignment-3/README.md

 <a name="installation"></a>
 ### Installation and Execution

-Open the terminal, go into your ROS workspace and type:
+Open the terminal, and download this repository:

 <pre><code>git clone https://github.com/simone-contorno/RT-Assignment-3</code></pre>

-Go into the root folder of your ROS workspace and type:
+Copy or move the folder final_assignment into your ROS workspace.<br> Go into the root folder of your ROS workspace and type:

 <pre><code>catkin_make</code></pre>